 - Safe work practices: Always follow safe work practices as provided by your lecturer, demonstrator or other supervising staff.
 This includes wearing any protective equipment required.
 Ask for help if you are unsure about how to use a piece of equipment or undertake a task, particularly before carrying out new or unfamiliar work.

-- Smoke-free environment: Smoking is not permitted inside any University building or vehicle.
+- Smoke-free environment: Smoking is not permitted inside any university building or vehicle.
 This includes areas adjacent to entrances and exits of buildings, windows and air intakes for air conditioners.
 Smoking is only permitted in designated smoking areas.
 Dispose of cigarette butts in the bins provided.
-Contact the UTS Health Service for advice regarding quit smoking programs.
+Contact the UTS Medical Service for advice regarding quit smoking programs.

-- Campus shuttle bus: The University operates a number of courtesy shuttle bus services for UTS students and staff.
+- Campus shuttle bus: The university operates a number of free shuttle bus services for UTS students and staff.

 - Lost and found: The security office is the first point of call to check for lost property or to hand in found items.
 Items are kept for three months and, if unclaimed, may become the property of the person who found the item.